LukeH1993/Blog-ruby-on-rails/README.md

 * gem "rack"

 ## Built With
-This web application was built in Sublime Text with the following web technologies:
+This web application was built in Sublime Text with the following languages and web technologies:

 * Ruby
 * Ruby on Rails